darchr/gem5art/docs/tutorial1.md

 ## Compiling the linux kernel

-Similar to getting gem5, you'll likely want to update the linux kernel.
-The current kernel is a long term support kernel.
-However, there may be bugfixes that need to be applied.

 In this tutorial, we want to experiment with different linux kernels to examine the state of gem5's ability to boot different linux kernels.
 The specific kernel versions we picked include: v5.2.3, v4.14.134, v4.9.186, and v4.4.186.

 Let's use an example of kernel v5.2.3 to see how to compile the kernel.